andytudhope/thebluebook/source/canto-v/content.md

 where still we find music,
 somehow, here,
-whispering of the _suikerbossie_ that grow on sacred mountains and the succulents so beloved by elephants, grey and green held by memories much longer
+whispering of the _suikerbossie_ that grows on sacred mountains and the succulents so beloved by elephants, grey and green held by memories much longer